Lizzo: 2019–2020: Career breakthrough and Cuz I Love You

 Lizzo is also well known for her ability to play the flute.
 She began playing as a child, and has continued to improve her flute playing skills into adulthood.
 She has performed with her flute, which she has named Sasha Flute, in several of her musical performances, including when she performed "Truth Hurts" at the 2019 BET Awards.
 Her performance at the BET Awards earned her a standing ovation from the crowd, which included Rihanna.
 Throughout the summer of 2019, Lizzo frequently performed, including on the West Holts stage at the Glastonbury Festival, and as a headliner at the Indianapolis and Sacramento pride festivals.

 On July 23, 2019, Lizzo was nominated for Push Artist of the Year and Best New Artist at the 2019 MTV Video Music Awards.
 She performed a medley of "Truth Hurts" and "Good as Hell" at the 2019 MTV Video Music Awards; her performance received critical praise.
 Around this time, her 2016 single "Good as Hell" also climbed the charts around the world, reaching the top three of the Billboard Hot 100 and the top ten of the UK Singles Chart.
 The song also reached the top ten in Australia and Belgium.

-Lizzo made her Saturday Night Live debut as a musical guest on the December 21, 2019 episode, which Eddie Murphy hosted.
+Lizzo made her Saturday Night Live debut as a musical guest on the December 21, 2019, episode, which Eddie Murphy hosted.
 The episode was the final episode of both the year and the decade.
 In January 2020, Lizzo headlined FOMO Festival, performing in four Australian cities and Auckland, New Zealand.
 She also performed a sold-out show at the Sydney Opera House, where she had previously performed as a young flute player.
 She opened the 62nd Annual Grammy Awards with a medley of "Cuz I Love You" and "Truth Hurts", and won three awards at the ceremony.
 She received eleven nominations at the 2020 Billboard Music Award, winning one for Top Song Sales Artist.
 At the 2020 BET Awards, she became the first act to be nominated in both the R&B/pop and hip-hop artist categories in the same year.
+In August 2020, Lizzo signed a production deal with Amazon Studios to develop new projects with them.
+Her first project was an unscripted reality competition series called Lizzo's Watch Out for the Big Grrrls.
+The show premiered on March 24, 2022.